taoshen99/AutoMolDesigner/README.md

 After each iteration of the whole data, the model will be deposited at `projects/{prj_name}/` if the validation loss decreases.
 The pretraining process will be terminated if no progress of validation loss is made during five consecutive epochs.
 The best model is deposited as `CLM-pretrain_best-{epoch}-{validation loss}.pkl`

 #### Finetune
 Model finetuning is an effective strategy to navigate molecular generation to the focused chemical space of interest.
 To finetune your own model, you should have both the pretrained model and molecules of interest (tens to thousands).
-Herein, we take the generation of virtual library for antibacterial small molecules against *Escherichia coli (E. coli.)* as an guiding example:
+Herein, we take the generation of virtual library for antibacterial small molecules against *Escherichia coli (E. coli)* as an guiding example:
 1) Deposit and curate the molecules for finetuning (In this case, we have prepared the [dataset for finetuning](datasets/finetune-Ecoli-32ugmL-preped.smi); see manuscript for detailed description):

 2) Compile the config for finetuning: